syncfusion-content/flutter-docs/Flutter/linear-gauge/bar-pointer.md

 ## Add multiple bar pointers

 You can add multiple bar pointers for an axis.
-The below code example demonstrates adding two bar pointer with offset set to one of the bar pointer in a Linear Gauge.
+The bar pointers by default will overlap each other.
+So while adding a bar pointer offset value is needed to be specified.
+The below code example demonstrates adding two bar pointer with offset diffrent offset

 {% highlight dart %}